google/fhir/README.md

 * [Querying with BigQuery](./examples/bigquery/README.md)
 * [Converting FHIR json to proto](./java/src/main/java/com/google/fhir/examples/FhirToProtoMain.java)

-This is still an early version, subject to change.
-For some background, please see our blog post.
-Support for c++, go, and python is coming soon.
+This is still an early version and subject to change.
+For some background, please see our [blog post](https://research.googleblog.com/2018/03/making-healthcare-data-work-better-with.html).
+Support for C++, Go, and Python is coming soon.
+You can post questions and feedback in this [web forum](https://groups.google.com/forum/#!forum/fhir-protobuf).